76 mm gun M1: Production and tactical doctrine

 By August 1943, the M4 tank armed with the 76 mm gun in the modified T23 turret was finally ready for production.
 A proposal was made by the Armored Force for a test run of 1,000 tanks for combat trials and, if that was successful, then devoting all M4 tank manufacturing capacity to those armed with the 76 mm gun.
 This was changed to a rate that would equip 1/3 of the M4 tanks with the 76 mm gun.

 The production proposal was part of a memo in September 1943 pointing out various flaws of the gun that made it less desirable for tank use: muzzle blast, a weaker high explosive shell, more awkward ammunition handling, and ammunition storage.
-Summed up, the 76 mm offered about 1 in of added armor penetrating power for a possible loss of some high explosive firepower.
+Summed up, the 76 mm offered about 1 in of added armor penetrating power for a loss of some high explosive firepower.
 In a meeting in April 1944 held to discuss the assignment of the first production M4(76M1) tanks received in Britain to units, a presentation comparing the 76 mm to the 75 mm went over similar points, adding that the 76 mm was more accurate, but did not yet have an appropriate smoke round.